Innocuous Bill Maher Offends House N*ggas (Justified Offense Comes After Knowledge)

 By John Corry, photo from eurweb.com

-(*Editors note: please ignore the slur in the title until read all the way through this article.
-Thank you.)
+(*Editors note: please try to ignore the slur in the title until read all the way through this article, and my apologies if you find it in ill taste)

 -House Nigga: A house slave, the one who is always after the master, the kind of slave that is the closest to the master.
 The most flexible type of slave.